Ioana Aldea, architect, Romania

 If I want to try it, what should I do?

-To replicate the program in a different context you can contact the association at firstname.lastname@example.org.
-The course materials are mainly in Romanian, but over the years we’ve translated part of it into German, Hungarian, English and French.
+To replicate the program in a different context you can contact us at firstname.lastname@example.org.
+The course materials are mainly in Romanian, but over the years we’ve translated part of it into Bulgarian, English, French, German, Hungarian and Ukrainian in 2022.
 In Romania, all De-a arhitectura teaching materials, workbooks and training courses are free for their users in the public schools.

 HundrED Academy Review